Paul Tucker (banker)

-Sir Paul Tucker (born 24 March 1958) is a British economist, central banker, and author.
+Sir Paul Tucker (born 24 March 1958) is a British central banker and author.
 He was formerly the Deputy Governor of the Bank of England, with responsibility for financial stability, and served on the Bank's Monetary Policy Committee from June 2002 until October 2013 and its interim and then full Financial Policy Committee from June 2011.
 In November 2012 he was turned down for the position of governor in favour of Mark Carney.
 In June 2013, Tucker announced that he would leave the Bank of England, and later that he would be moving to Harvard.
 He was knighted in the 2014 New Year Honours for services to central banking.
 His first book, Unelected Power, was published in May 2018 and his second book, Global Discord was published in November 2022.

 Early life

 Tucker was educated at Codsall High School, Wolverhampton, and graduated from Trinity College, Cambridge, where he studied maths and philosophy.